Palestinian, Turkish presidents discuss developments in Gaza - ExBulletin

 President Mahmoud Abbas stressed the importance of achieving full Palestinian membership in the United Nations, appreciating Turkey's role and its positions in support of the Palestinian cause in international forums.

-For his part, President Erdogne affirmed his country's position of support towards the Palestinian people and their just cause, aiming to fully realize their legitimate rights.
+For his part, President Erdogan affirmed his country's position of support towards the Palestinian people and their just cause, aiming to fully realize their legitimate rights.
+(QNA)

 |